mitjafelicijan/abtts/README.md

-# Create audiobook from text files
+# Create audiobooks from text files

 - This program is written in Python and is using [UnrealSpeech](https://unrealspeech.com/) under the hood for TTS.